MartaKliuchnik/hospital-appointment-scheduler/README.md

 ```
 {
-  "error": "User role update failed."
+  "message": "User role update failed."
 }
 ```

 Status Code: **401 Unauthorized**

-Description: The request lacks proper authentication credentials, or the provided token is invalid.
-Therefore, the server refuses to respond to the request.
-Ensure that the correct authentication token is provided in the request header.
+Description: This status code is used when a user must authenticate themselves to access the requested resource.
+It indicates that authentication is required.

 ```
 {
-  error: 'Authentication failed.'
+   "message": "Authentication required."
 }
 ```

 Status Code: **403 Forbidden**

-Description: The authenticated user does not have the required permissions to perform this action.
+Description: Only authorized users with the required admin privileges are permitted to update client role.

 ```
 {